Exploring Vulnerabilities of No-Reference Image Quality Assessment Models: A Query-Based Black-Box Method: Related Work

 Adversarial attack is an important problem considering the security and reliability of models.
 It has been studied extensively in classification, whose goal is to generate adversarial examples misclassified by the model, under the constraint of small perturbations around original images.
 It can be categorized into white-box attacks and black-box attacks.
 In white-box scenarios, attackers have access to all details of the target models, including their structures, parameters, and other relevant information~\cite{szegedy2014intriguing,baluja2018learning}.
-While in black-box scenarios, attackers possess little knowledge about the target model, often limited to just its output~\cite{chen2017zoo,papernot2016transferability}.
-In practical applications, black-box attacks are more common and challenging~\cite{xie2019improving}.
-Papernot~\etal~\shortcite{papernot2017practical} train a model to substitute for the target model, use the substitute to craft adversarial examples, and then transfer them to target models.
-Meanwhile, without training an additional model, Li~\etal~\shortcite{li2022decision} only access the decision result of target models but effectively generate adversarial examples using frequency mixup techniques with limited queries.
+Most white-box attacks generate adversarial examples by solving a constrained optimization problem, where the constraint ensures the similarity between the original images and the generated examples.
+Commonly used conditions for this constraint include $\ell_\infty$ norm~\cite{2015_ICLR_Goodfellow_FGSM}, $\ell_2$ norm~\cite{2016_CVPR_Moosavi_DeepFool} and others~\cite{modas2019sparsefool,2020_CVPR_Zhao_ColorSpaceAttack}.